Nexoniq

 • TCP connect attempts to monitored host:port endpoints.
 The destination receives a connection attempt, no more.

-Nothing is routed through a Nexoniq server.
-Service-only mode further restricts this to only the endpoints you explicitly listed.
+Service-only mode restricts this further, to only the endpoints you've listed.

 When you send feedback